EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

   - Quest Rewards: Either `Questlines` or `Compatibility Mode`, Questlines should make you level faster than Compatibility Mode, but Compatibility Mode will be "more" balanced.

 ### Ultimate Dragons

+Only alter if Dragons feel boring or to hard.
+(These are settings I tried.)

 - Melee Damage Mult: `*1.5`
 - Magic Damage Mult: `*1.5`